March 16, 2022

-Are you preparing for your employees to come back to your workplace?
-Or are you running an essential business and you’re seeking some ways to make it safer?
+Are you preparing for your employees to come back to your workplace or just seeking some ways to make it safer for your existing employees?
 MedExpress has studied Occupational Safety and Health Administration and Centers for Disease Control approved protection measures to share actionable safety tips and give you and your employees peace of mind.

 Apply Hierarchy of Controls to Assess COVID-19 Risks

-In the world of occupational safety, there’s something called the hierarchy of controls.
-Simply put, the hierarchy of controls is a system that can help determine the best way to reduce risks in the workplace.
+In the world of occupational safety, the hierarchy of controls is a system that can help determine the best way to reduce risks in the workplace.
 This term refers to the fact that there is often more than one solution to the problem, and some solutions may be more helpful than others.

-For example, sometimes the best way to control a hazard is to systematically remove it from the workplace, rather than relying on workers to reduce their exposure.
-While it may not be possible for employers to remove the hazard during a COVID-19 outbreak1, there are several protective measures both employers and employees can take that may be effective in limiting its impact.
+For example, sometimes the best way to control a hazard is to systematically remove it from the workplace, rather than relying on workers to reduce their exposure1.
+While it may not be possible for employers to remove the hazard during the pandemic, there are several protective measures both employers and employees can take that may be effective in limiting its impact.

-What Are the Most Effective COVID-19 Protection Measures to Use?
+What Are the Most Effective COVID-19 Protection Measures to Use?2

 Listed from most to least effective, they are: